Prujith/House-Price-Prediction/README.md

 ## Evaluation

-The evaluation metric used for this project is the Root Mean Squared Error (RMSE).
+The evaluation metric used for this project is the Root Mean Squared Error (RMSE), Mean Absolute Error, and R2 Score.
 We split the training data into a training set and a validation set to assess the model's performance before making predictions on the test set.
 Data preprocessing steps included handling missing values, feature engineering, and normalization.

 ## Results

-Our best-performing model achieved an RMSE of 0.125 on the validation set, indicating a good fit to the data.
-We made predictions on the test set, and the results can be found in the `predictions.csv` file.
-The detailed analysis and visualizations can be seen in the [House_Price_Prediction.ipynb](House_Price_Prediction.ipynb) notebook.
+Our best-performing model achieved an accuracy of 83.28 (R2 score) on the validation set, indicating a good fit to the data.
+The detailed analysis can be seen in the [House_Price_Prediction.ipynb](House_Price_Prediction.ipynb) notebook.

 ## Contributing